stanford-cs248/Cardinal3D/README.md

 The minimal set of test cases we will evaluate on are:

-* Edge flip: sphere and dodecahedron.dae (non-triangle)
+* Edge flip: sphere and dodecahedron.dae (flip must work for non-triangle faces)
 * Edge split: sphere and square (boundary)
 * Edge collapse: sphere and square (boundary)
 * Bevel vertex/edge/face: cube.dae